In this article

-- With axes that have too many elements, the data may be spread too thin.
+- The data may be spread too thin with axes with too many elements.
 You should use variables with elements that have a robust sample.

 - Avoid having too many elements.
-For example, if you choose thousands of variable elements, you may get hundreds or even thousands of elements that are statistically significant.
+For example, if you choose thousands of variable elements, you may get hundreds or even thousands of statistically significant elements.
 This can make it difficult to determine what is important strategically.

 You can create different sets of descriptors and manage them through the descriptor manager.

 2. Discover analysis

 There are a couple of ways for you to achieve this: